Drey-cf/Drey-cf/README.md

 # 👋 Hello!
 Welcome to my Github profile.
-## My name is Andreu and my nickname is "Drey-cf"!
+## My name is Andrey and my nickname is "Drey-cf"!

 - 🔭 I’m currently studying to become a data scientist
 - 🌱 I’m currently learning statistics and Data visualization